ruchirlives/osc_server/README.md

 Run the .exe

 Load the VST3 plugin in your VST DAW application.
+The VST3 Server and plugin use PORTS 8000 and 9000 to communicate using OSC protocol.

 ## Operating the OSCDawServer
 1. On first open, Press `Scan` to scan for VST files which might take some time.